Mile 74: Chicago (DPRT)

 Between Lawrence and Irving Park Rd. the trail winds its way over an ancient stone footbridge that likely predates the WPA and CCC works evident elsewhere throughout the forest preserves, examples of which are scattered all along the DPRT.
 These include shelters, gazebos, viewing platforms and other outbuildings and amenities built during the Great Depression, and though some are still somehow intact, most are now reduced to remnants and rubble.

-South of the massive Schiller Woods preserve the path runs on the western edge of the city’s Indian Boundary Golf Course, which looks better from almost anywhere than it does from the trail, where hikers see arson-damaged fencing that allows deer to contentedly graze the fairways.
+South of the massive Schiller Woods preserve the path runs on the western edge of the city’s Indian Boundary Golf Course, which looks better from almost anywhere than it does from the trail, where hikers see arson-damaged fencing that allows deer to placidly graze the fairways.
 Across the river, near Irving Park Rd., is a canoe launch where I frequently see people fly fishing, though I can’t say whether they catch many flies there [audience laughs].

 Native American history